 Check Out the Best Types of Coconut Trees

 Nariyal Bageecha not only looks good and brings a tropical vibe to the place, but it could be a very wise option from a commercial point of view.
 India, especially down south, offers a perfect climate to grow these trees, and if you have excess land on the farm or home, making a small Nariyal Bageecha will help you in the long run.

 A small Nariyal Bagicha, with 10-12 trees, is something you can start with, and within a span of 5-7 years, you can start selling coconuts too!
 You can also plan to make a large Nariyal Bageecha of 20-30 trees, as a mature one can produce as many as 40-50 coconuts annually.

-Not only the fruits but coconut trees can also be used in a variety of other ways, and all this makes having a Nariyal Bagicha at the farm quite a tempting option!
+Not only the fruits but coconut trees can also be used in medical field and in variety of other ways, and all this makes having a Nariyal Bagicha at the farm quite a tempting option!